The Official Blog of Biltmore®

 1) Chill: First, let’s start with an easy and delicious recipe for Tomatillo Grilled Skirt Steak from our Biltmore chefs.
 The tomatillo “salsa” doubles as a marinade for the steak, so prepare that first and let the meat chill for 1–3 hours.

-- While chilling, heat the grill and place your favorite wine in our Vanderbilt Chiller filled with a mix of ice and water.
+- While chilling the meat, select your favorite wine and chill prior to serving with the meal.
+We recommend our Vanderbilt Chiller to keep your wine chilled and to add stylte to your table.
 Our winemakers recommend Biltmore Estate Limited Release Malbec—a rich and fruit-forward red wine with intense spice, blueberry, and plum aromas that pairs perfectly with this recipe.
 Prepare a fresh salad in our Artisan Acacia Mixing Bowl; toss lightly and serve with our Artisan Acacia Salad Claws.
+Next, heat the grill.

 2) Grill: place the marinated steak on the grill for about 10 minutes or until it reaches your preferred level of doneness.
 Remove from heat and place it on our Artisan Acacia Wood Carving Board, allowing it to rest for a few minutes.